What You Need To Know When Moving To Raleigh, NC From NYC

 Experience Nice Weather

 Conditions in Raleigh are relatively comfortable throughout the year.
 Temperatures can get up to 90 degrees on average during the summer months.
-The lows don’t reach lower than 30 during the winter in most situations.
-You can expect a few snowy days during the winter season, but they won’t be as intense what you might find in the NYC area.
+In most situations, the lows don’t reach lower than 30 during the winter.
+You can expect a few snowy days during the winter season, but they won’t be as intense as what you might find in the NYC area.

 Like much of North Carolina, tropical systems can impact the Raleigh area during the summer and fall.
 But Raleigh is far north and west enough to keep any systems from creating significant harm.
 You’ll still find the properties for sale throughout Raleigh to be rated and protected well to resist whatever tropical patterns may move through the city.

 You can follow various sports teams in the Raleigh area.
 The college sports scene is bustling in Raleigh, with the Wolfpack of North Carolina State University dominating the area.
 But the Duke Blue Devils of Durham and the North Carolina Tar Heels of Chapel Hill are also popular.

 Raleigh is also home to a few professional sports teams, including:

 - North Carolina FC men’s soccer in Cary

 - North Carolina Courage women’s soccer in Cary

 - Durham Bulls minor league baseball to the west